fbpx

 One side carries the words of the now infamous chant that thousands of Barbadians hailed when slavery was officially abolished, and the other hand is inscribed with text from the Slavery Abolition Act.

-Every year in Barbados, ‘Emancipation Day’ is celebrated on the first of August in recognition of the official date of the abolishment of slavery on the island.
+Every year in Barbados, ‘Emancipation Day’ is celebrated on 1 August in recognition of the official date for abolishing slavery on the island.

 In 1998, by an act of Parliament, Bussa was again publicly honored by being named as one of the ten official National Heroes of Barbados for his significant contribution to the island’s history and development.

 Did you know?
-The Slavery Abolition Act 1833 was repealed in its entirety by the Statute Law (Repeals) Act 1998, however slavery never became legal again, as sections of the Slave Trade Act 1824, Slave Trade Act 1843 and Slave Trade Act 1873 was continued and the Human Rights Act 1998 incorporates into British Law Article 4 of the European Convention on Human Rights, which prohibits the holding of persons as slaves.
+The Slavery Abolition Act of 1833 was repealed by the Statute Law (Repeals) Act of 1998.
+However, slavery never became legal again, as sections of the Slave Trade Act 1824, Slave Trade Act 1843, and Slave Trade Act 1873 was continued, and the Human Rights Act 1998 incorporates into British Law Article 4 of the European Convention on Human Rights, which prohibits the holding of persons as enslaved people.

 Related Articles